 All officers within your committee have a general duty to act in good faith and in the group’s best interest as well as take reasonable care to exercise their duties.
-Officers will then have specialized functions, duties and powers as set out in your club’s constitution (Click on the position title above to download specific job description examples)
+Officers will then have specialised functions, duties and powers as set out in your club’s constitution.
+Click on the position title above to download specific job description examples, these are samples only.

 The Inaugural General Meeting is a clubs first meeting.
 The goal of the first meeting should be simple and straightforward: Introduce students to your club mission and goals, introduce the members to the clubs constitution and vote in your clubs new executive positions.
 The club may also want to discuss some activities or projects which the club would like to do or inform their members of any relevant information.
-Click here for an IGM template.
+IGM template

 The special general meeting is a meeting that the club president can call at any time throughout the year to address any urgent matter if it cannot wait until the AGM.
 Urgent matters could include changing the clubs constitution or electing a new executive officer.

 An annual general meeting is a meeting held annually for all club members to attend.
 At the AGM the key items on the agenda will be the president’s annual report, the treasurer’s annual financial report both of which will be presented to the club, the club will elect their new executive positions for the following year, and the possibility of changing the club's constitution.
-Click here for an AGM template.
+AGM template

 Wondering what all these fancy words are about?
 Not sure how to move a motion? or what this means?
 Click here to find out.

 A club’s constitution is a “rule book” by which your club operates.
 It sets out how you are run, how decisions are made and the procedures you will follow to ensure you are efficient, transparent and accountable to your members.
-Some of these processes are required by OUSA or the NZ law whilst others are at the discretion of your club.
+Some of these processes are required by OUSA or NZ law whilst others are at the discretion of your club.
+OUSA Club Constitution Template

 Get to know your constitution!
 Read it carefully and make sure others on your committee do the same.
 Highlight anything that doesn’t make sense and bring it up with your fellow officers.
 If there is still confusion come in and see us.
 We highly recommend having a constitution on hand at all meetings as a reference document.